-D. The user's profile shows their current location along with photos
+D. The user's profile shows their current location along with photos from their travels.

 A. This is the main UX that allows the user to choose where in time they would like to travel to.
 The 3 rings represent the past, present and future.
 The darkest ring stays constant and represents the present / the year the user chooses.
 After the year is chosen, the user can be even more specific by moving the smaller circle that adjusts the date.
 The default position of the smaller circle is always at the 12 o'clock mark.